robusta-dev/holmesgpt/README.md

 holmes ask "what pods are unhealthy and why?" --llm=azure --api-key=<PLACEHOLDER> --azure-endpoint='<PLACEHOLDER>'
 ```

+The `--azure-endpoint` should be a URL in the format "https://some-azure-org.openai.azure.com/openai/deployments/gpt4-1106/chat/completions?api-version=2023-07-01-preview"

-Alternatively, you can set the AZURE_OPENAI_API_KEY environment variable or save the API key in a HolmesGPT config file.
+If you prefer not to pass secrets on the cli, set the AZURE_OPENAI_API_KEY environment variable or save the API key in a HolmesGPT config file.

 </details>